Sinus Pressure and Excess Mucus:

 • so it will not hang on indefinitely

-• untreated it can lead to chronic sinus drainage
+• unaddressed it can lead to chronic sinus drainage

 • so it will not infect other areas of the respiratory system

-If not treated properly sinus drainage could lead to the following:
+If not addressed properly sinus drainage could lead to the following:

 • Bad breath